Human Rights Minor

 Students who are interested in careers or scholarship (graduate or professional school) related to international law, international relations, policy studies, human rights advocacy, human rights reporting, forensic reporting on war crimes, genocide, and crimes against humanity, community organizing, social movement networks, or social problems will likely find the minor fulfilling.

-Our faculty in the Justice Studies Department hold advanced degrees in Law; Jurisprudence and Social Policy; Law, Policy, and Society; Justice Studies; Political Science; Criminology, Law, and Justice; Journalism; Sociology; and Criminology.
+Our faculty in the Department of Juctice Studies hold advanced degrees in Law; Jurisprudence and Social Policy; Law, Policy, and Society; Justice Studies; Political Science; Criminology, Law, and Justice; Journalism; Sociology; and Criminology.
 Faculty in other departments contributing courses to the curriculum hold degrees in fields ranging from Anthropology, to Economics, to Social Work, and more.

 JS 25: Introduction to Human Rights and Justice (3 units; GE Area D3)

 Choose 2 substantive electives (6 units)

 For a complete course list, please see the Minor Graduation Form.

 Students must have completed their lower division coursework to enroll in many of the courses in the minor.
 There may also be prerequisites that must be taken before students will be able to enroll in substantive elective courses.

 Students will receive the highest quality instruction across disciplines in the Colleges of Applied Sciences and Arts, Business, Humanities and the Arts, Science, and/or Social Sciences.

 The Minor in Human Rights courses may overlap with major course requirements — reducing time to completion.
 Many of the Minor courses also fulfill SJSU Studies Course Requirements (Area R, S, and V).
 Proper planning and advising will ensure that students graduate when intended.

 Students will receive exposure to Bay Area human rights organizations though the capstone (JS 179) course.